puppetlabs/puppet-docs/source/facter/3.10/fact_overview.md

 Facter.add(:interfaces_array) do
   setcode do
    interfaces = Facter.value(:interfaces)
-   # the 'interfaces' fact returns a single comma-delimited string, e.g., "lo0,eth0,eth1"
+   # the 'interfaces' fact returns a single comma-delimited string, such as "lo0,eth0,eth1"
    # this splits the value into an array of interface names
    interfaces.split(',')
   end